 The brightly-coloured gloop we sometimes put in our tyres to prevent punctures isn’t a new invention, Griffiths Cycle Corporation of Coventry had a version of the product in 1897.
-Griffiths was the Madison-cum-Chain Reaction Cycles of its day, with ‘depots’ in most British cities as well as branches in France, Belgium and Canada.
-The Dunlop name was licensed to Griffiths for this particular product.
+Griffiths was the Madison-cum-Chain-Reaction-Cycles of its day, with ‘depots’ in most British cities as well as branches in France, Belgium and Canada.
+Griffiths was owned by Dunlop.

 MUC OFF BRUSH SET

 Victorians had to endure muddy/dusty roads, depending on the season, but their bicycles, as luxury items, had to be spotless so there were all manner of products to keep them clean, including this brush set.
 Who did the cleaning?
 Servants, of course.
 But they weren’t always appreciated, as this comment from an upper-class owner in 1897 can attest:

 “One of the most fatal mistakes that can be committed by the owner of a bicycle is accomplished when she entrusts the treasured possession to the temporary care of the servant.

 “With the best intentions in the world, the ordinary domestic does not shine with glory in the rôle of cycle attendant, and it is, I venture to think, questionable whether the servants who quite unconsciously inflict the most injury upon a bicycle are ranked amongst the very careless or the very careful.

 “From the careless servant I suppose we have all suffered.
 She has but little property of her own, and cannot be taught to respect the possessions of others.

 “[She] prefers to scrub out the lobby without removing the machine.
 When she observes the consequent splashings upon the tubing and the rims – which is not often, for she is not a lady of observant nature – she wipes them off with her damp house flannel, and concludes that she has conscientiously performed her duty in the station of life to which she has been called.